SpatialDigger/PCPro3/README.md

 - Introduced "About" and "Keyboard Shortcuts" options in the menu
 - Added the ability to change the pointcloud colours
 - Added the ability to revert colours back to their original state
+- Mesh properties
+- Mesh Volume calculation in its properties
+- Added the Pointcloud Substitution function

 ### Bug Fixes:
 - Resolved issue where point cloud colours weren't saving on export